IHE/ITI.Topologies/topologies.md

 The partOf element is typically used to represent business relationships (Department X is part of Organization Y which is a subsidiary of Organization Z), however, some directories might choose to use partOf to also represent document sharing access.
 The OrganizationAffiliation Resource establishes a parent-child relationship via its organization (parent) and participatingOrganization (child) elements.
-It also has a code element that can be used to identify the nature of the relationship between organization and participatingOrganization. mCSD defines a code - DocShare-federate - to imply that a parent organization provides access to documents for its children in a Document Sharing Network, and additional codes might be defined by mCSD in the future or by directory policy.
+It also has a code element that can be used to identify the nature of the relationship between organization and participatingOrganization. mCSD defines a code - DocShare-federate - to imply that a parent organization provides access to documents for its children in a Document Sharing Network.
+Additional codes might be defined by mCSD in the future or by directory policy.
 OrganizationAffiliation also has an endpoint element.
-This can be used instead of Organization.Endpoint when it needs to be clear that while the Endpoint is child Organization specific, it is configured by the parent organization.
+This can be used instead of Organization.Endpoint when it needs to be clear that while the Endpoint is child Organization specific, it is relevant only in the context of the OrganizationAffiliation, rather than in general.
-This understanding is necessary when there are multiple affiliated parent Organizations that provide child specific endpoints to a particular child Organization, or when the parent organization is the one managing trust relationships for the Endpoint despite the Endpoint serving a single child organization.
+This understanding is necessary in comprehensive directories where access to the endpoint is predicated on having a relationship with the parent organization.
+This is often the case for endpoints available on the public internet, since document sharing endpoints generally cannot allow access to unauthenticated or unauthorized users.
+In this scenario, the OrganizationAffiliation would have .organization pointing to an HIE Organization that establishes strong rules for governance and provides credentials to each member to access the other members' endpoints.

 The third Resource that is critical to establishing connectivity is the Endpoint resource.
 An Organization can have one or more Endpoints to represent an access point for electronic communication with that Organization.